szpajder/libacars/doc/PROG_GUIDE.md

 ```
 Package libacars was not found in the pkg-config search path.
-Perhaps you should add the directory containing `libacars.pc'
+Perhaps you should add the directory containing `libacars-2.pc'
 to the PKG_CONFIG_PATH environment variable
-No package 'libacars' found
+No package 'libacars-2' found
 ```

 just do what it says.
-Assuming that you've installed libacars in the default location (which is `/usr/local` on Unix), the `libacars.pc` file has landed in the directory `/usr/local/lib/pkgconfig`.
-In this case do the following:
+Assuming that you've installed libacars on x86_64 platform in the default location (which is `/usr/local` on Linux), the `libacars-2.pc` file has been installed to `/usr/local/lib64/pkgconfig`.
+In this case do the
+following:

 ```
-export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/lib/pkconfig
+export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/usr/local/lib64/pkconfig
 ```

 and it should do its job.
 You may want to set the `PKG_CONFIG_PATH` variable in